en

 Carbide and HSS cutters can cut a wide range of materials, including ferrous and non-ferrous metals, plastics and composites.
 This versatility makes them indispensable for many industrial applications.

-Finishing quality
+Finish quality

-Repetitive and industrial cuts
+Repetitive and industrial cutting

 For operations requiring repetitive, uniform cuts, such as in industrial production environments, these blades are ideal.

-Blades can be used on CNC machines
+Blades can be used on CNC

 These articles might also interest you